babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 ### 5.2 Understanding Validator Status

 Your validator enters the active set based on two conditions:
-1. The completion of the current epoch (a network-wide time period for coordinating activities)
+1. Having sufficient stake to qualify for the active set.
-2. Having sufficient stake to qualify for the active set.
+2. The completion of the epoch (a network-wide time period for coordinating activities) in which your validator qualified for the active set.

 When active, your status will show as `BOND_STATUS_BONDED`.